Proxies & Password Pusher

 • The internal hostname

 Password Pusher uses standard X-Forwarded-* headers to determine the original client request.
-Your proxy must forward these headers to the application.
+Configure your proxy to forward these headers.

 Required Headers